Tooth Extractions in Oak Forest, IL

 - Rest for the day or until the anesthetic fades off

 A tooth extraction should not be painful, and if the patient experiences pain during the procedure, the patient should let the dentist so adjustments can be made.
 If the patient experiences severe pain and bleeding that does not stop after the first 24 hours from the procedure, contact our office for further instructions.
-If you are in need of a dental extraction in Oak Forest and Oak Brook, call our office today to schedule an appointment.
+If you are in need of a dental extraction in Oak Forest, call our office today to schedule an appointment.